Christianmengo/hello-world/README.md

 # hello-world
-it is my first repository, i am learn to create
+it is my first repository, i am learning to create i am the most honest people you can meeting